Neang-Chhong-Makara/Financial_Transactions_Fraud_Detection/README.md

 ### 🛠 Step-by-Step Deployment Guide for Financial-Transactions-Fraud-Detection-Project on WSL
-We can deploy our *Financial_Transactions_Fraud_Detection* project on a local WSL (Windows Subsystem for Linux) machine by cloning the GitHub repository, building the Docker image, and running the container within WSL.
+👉 We can deploy our *Financial_Transactions_Fraud_Detection* project on a local WSL (Windows Subsystem for Linux) machine by cloning the GitHub repository, building the Docker image, and running the container within WSL.
 The key steps are: **install Docker in WSL, clone the repo, build the image, and run the container with mapped ports for API access.**

+👉 Since our repository is already structured for Docker, the main effort is just **building and running the container inside local WSL**.

 ---
 #### 1. ✅ Prepare WSL Environment